Security-Onion-Solutions/securityonion-docs/new-disk.rst

   sudo systemctl disable salt-minion sudo reboot

 That should prevent most things from starting.
-If it is a manager you will need to do ``sudo service docker stop`` after the reboot.
+If performing this on a manager you will need to do ``sudo service docker stop`` after the reboot.

 Move the data: